CarlosEduardoArtioli/navAIgator/README.md

 **Persistent Browser Sessions:** You can choose to keep the browser window open between AI tasks, allowing you to see the complete history and state of AI interactions.

+**Azure DevOps Integration:** Seamlessly integrate with Azure DevOps to automatically create work items with execution results, attachments, and link them to parent user stories for comprehensive test automation tracking.

 <video src="https://github.com/user-attachments/assets/56bc7080-f2e3-4367-af22-6bf2245ff6cb" controls="controls">Your browser does not support playing this video!</video>

 ## Installation Guide